Washington DC VA Medical Center

 The Ft.
 Belvoir CBOC is located on 9300 DeWitt Loop inside the Sunrise Pavilion.
-Veterans may access Ft.
-Belvoir through the main entrance (Tulley Gate) with their VA identification card.
+Veterans may access through the main entrance/Tulley Gate.
+First time users with a VA ID will be directed to the Visitor Center and will be issued a visitor pass which is good for one year.
 Those taking public transportation may take the yellow Metro line to the Huntington Metro station and then transfer to the REX bus (Richmond Highway Express) to access the base.

 - Take the Fairfax County Parkway to its end at U.S. Rt.
 1 (Richmond Highway.)